 Do you know how to blow dry hair the right way?
 Master this styling technique with our list of must-do’s you need to remember when using the blow dryer!

+Why is it important to know the right way to blow dry your hair?
 There are rules to everything, and blow drying your hair is no exception.
 If you’ve been just blasting your hair with blow dryer air thoughtlessly, then you’re doing it all wrong.
 And doing it wrong will not only keep you from achieving that perfect hairstyle, you’ll also be causing damage to your locks.

 It’s essential that you know how to blow dry hair correctly so that the next time you go for a bombshell blowout, you can totally nail the look with less the damage.
 So read our list for techniques and check if they’re part of your blow-drying routine!